ADDING OR DROPPING A COURSE

 For courses which are three weeks in length or longer:

-students are permitted to add and drop courses up to the first five business days of the semester, or one business day after the first class meeting, whichever is later.
+Students are permitted to add and drop courses up to the first five business days of the semester, or one business day after the first class meeting, whichever is later.
 Students are financially obligated for any classes dropped after the fifth business day of the term, or one business day after the first class session, whichever is later.
 Courses which are not dropped cannot be removed from a student’s academic record.
 For purposes of this policy, business days are defined as Monday through Friday (excluding posted holidays).
+If a student is financially obligated for a dropped class, the student may petition the college or university to apply the amount of the tuition and/or fees for the dropped class to the cost of an added class for the current term.

 For courses less than three weeks in length:

-students may add the course to their schedule up to the second business day of class, and drop the course from their schedule no more than one business day after the first class session for each for-credit course.
+Students may add the course to their schedule up to the second business day of class, and drop the course from their schedule no more than one business day after the first class session for each for-credit course.
 In this situation, students are financially obligated for any classes not dropped one business day after the first class session, and students are not able to have those courses removed from their academic record.
 For purposes of this policy, business days are defined as Monday through Friday (excluding posted holidays).

-NOTE: If a student makes changes to their class schedule, that is adds or drops a class, the changes to the student’s account are available online.
-If the student receives financial aid, changes may impact the student’s financial aid award.
+NOTE: If a student makes changes to their class schedule, that is adds or drops a class, the changes to the student’s

 INDIVIDUAL COURSE WITHDRAWAL